Sadakakarla/intakeAI-takehome-1b-soa-extractor/README.md

 ## The AI tools I used

-I used Claude (Anthropic) for this project, mainly for two things: talking through the architecture as I was building it, and debugging real problems that only showed up once I started comparing the tool's output against the actual source PDFs manually by hand.
+I used Claude (Anthropic) for this project, mainly for two things: talking through the architecture as I was building it and debugging real problems that only showed up once I started comparing the tool's output against the actual source PDFs manually by hand.

 - Where it genuinely helped: it caught bugs I don't think I would have been able to find on my own in the time I had, especially the footnote-corruption issue.
 That one is subtle — it doesn't look like an error, it just quietly produces the wrong answer under a key that looks correct — and it only became obvious by literally reading the source PDF page next to the JSON output and noticing the text didn't match.
 It also caught the two-tables-on-one-page situation on protocol 5, which the assignment calls out directly but which is easy to miss unless you're specifically looking for a second schedule.